Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-For a full list of general attributes and methods for shapely objects, see [shapely documentation](https://shapely.readthedocs.io/en/stable/manual.html#general-attributes-and-methods) [^shapely].
-For example, it is possible to calculate the Euclidian distance between points, or to create a buffer polygon for the point object.
+For a full list of general attributes and methods for `shapely` objects, see [shapely documentation](https://shapely.readthedocs.io/en/stable/manual.html#general-attributes-and-methods) [^shapely].
+For example, it is possible to calculate the Euclidean distance between points, or to create a buffer polygon for the point object.
 All of these attributes and methods can be accessed via the geopandas library, and we will go through them later in the book.

 <!-- #endregion -->